Back to the HomePage.

 PDDL types: (either ...) types are not supported

 axioms: Not all heuristics support axioms.
-See Doc/Heuristic for details.
+See Doc/Evaluator for details.

 universal conditions: Universal conditions in preconditions, effect conditions and the goal are internally compiled into axioms by the planner.
 Therefore, heuristics that do not support axioms (see previous point) do not support universal conditions either.